vsemionov/solar-space/README.rst

 ===================
 For platform support and acceptable performance, Solar Space requires the following:

-* Windows XP Service Pack 2 or later operating system with Internet Explorer 4 or later (both required as a strict minimum)
+* Windows XP Service Pack 2 or later operating system with Internet Explorer 4 or later (both required as a minimum)
 * AMD Athlon XP 1800+ or equivalent processor
 * 512 MB RAM
 * 12 MB free disk space (minimum)